 Result of Recognized Exams or Special Credit Programs

-Having the results of any of the recognized credit programs such as the Program on Noncollegiate Sponsored Instruction (PONOSI) or the College Level Examination Program (CLEP) is another way of making up for lack of a degree in the H-1B requirements.
+Having the results of any of the recognized credit programs, such as the Program on Noncollegiate Sponsored Instruction (PONOSI) or the College Level Examination Program (CLEP) can help in demonstrating your proficiency however, USCIS typically relies on formal education credentials and documented work experience.

 Whichever program result you wish to use, make sure that it relates to the very specialty occupation in question.
 It is important to consult your immigration lawyer first to determine which equivalency examination will be most appropriate in your case.